cooperative-computing-lab/cctools/docs/makeflow/index.md

 #### No Phony Rules

-For a similar reason, you cannot have "phony" rules that don't actually create the specified files.
+For a similar reason, you cannot have "phony" rules that do not actually create the specified files.
 For example, it is common practice to define a `clean` rule in Make that deletes all derived files.
-This doesn't make sense in Makeflow, because such a rule does not actually create a file named `clean`.
+This does not make sense in Makeflow, because such a rule does not actually create a file named `clean`.
 Instead use the `-c` option as shown above.